Home » Posts tagged 'marketwatch'

 Marketwatch: Commentary Censorship

-Yesterday (February 1, 2021), MarketWatch published an article on why the short squeeze on silver being discussed by some on WallStreetBets/Reddit would be short-lived.
+Marketwatch: Commentary Censorship Yesterday (February 1, 2021), MarketWatch published an article on why the short squeeze on silver being discussed by some on WallStreetBets/Reddit would be short-lived.
 Having read a number of articles on the issue it was not difficult to identify some misleading/faulty statements in the article.
-I sent a comment through to point out these inconsistencies in the article only to receive a message back that my comment “has been rejected as it contains content that is in breach of our community guidelines.
+I sent a comment through to point […]

 The financialization of the end of the world

-For those who are fans of cartoons from The New Yorker magazine and consistent readers of this blog, you might be able to guess my two favorite cartoons.
-In the first one, a man in a coat and tie stands at a podium and tells his unseen audience the following: “And so, while the end-of-the-world scenario will be rife with unimaginable horrors, we believe that the pre-end period will be filled with unprecedented opportunities for profit.”
+The financialization of the end of the world For those who are fans of cartoons from The New Yorker magazine and consistent readers of this blog, you might be able to guess my two favorite cartoons.
+In the first one, a man in a coat and tie stands at a podium and tells his unseen audience the following: “And […]

 ‘We’re going to have more deaths’: Influenza kills more people than the coronavirus so everyone is overreacting, right?
 Wrong — and here’s why